GRE Practice Tests 2026 | Full Guide + Free Mocks, Tips & Strategy

 3. Quantitative Reasoning

-The Quantitative Reasoning section tests basic mathematics and problem-solving ability.
+The Quantitative section tests your mathematical and problem-solving skills.

 • Arithmetic